Wizkid: 2012–2014: E.M.E tour, Ayo and other recordings

 On 2 May 2013, Wizkid released the album's lead single "Jaiye Jaiye".
 It features Grammy-nominated Nigerian musician Femi Kuti.
 Wizkid told Showtime Celebrity he collaborated with Femi Kuti to prevent people from depicting him as an artist whose lyrics revolve around girls, cars, and materialistic things.
 On 17 October 2013, he performed at the 2013 edition of Felabration, a yearly concert dedicated to Fela Kuti.
 The Del B-produced "On Top Your Matter" was released as the album's second single on 26 October 2013.
 The song's music video directed and shot in South Africa by Sesan.
 On 2 November 2013, Wizkid performed at the Guinness Colorful World of More concert alongside D'banj, Tiwa Savage, P-Square, Davido, Ice Prince, Burna Boy, Olamide and Phyno.
 The concert took place at the Eko Convention Centre in the Eko Hotels and Suites.
 On 23 November 2013, he performed at the Guinness Big Eruption Concert in Accra, Ghana.

 In February 2014, Wizkid became the first Nigerian musician to have over one million followers on Twitter.
 In July 2014, Wizkid visited The Beat 99.9 FM studio in Lagos and told Toolz he had collaborated with Barbadian singer Rihanna.
-Wizkid was invited as a special guest for some shows on Tinie Tempah's tour of the UK in 2014.
+Wizkid was invited as a special guest for some shows on Tinie Tempah's UK tour in 2014.